 Fiberglass Rolls or Batts

-Ceiling fiberglass insulation in rolls is up to 25 feet long and in batt form is 4 feet long.
+Ceiling fiberglass insulation comes in rolls up to 25 feet long.
+In batt form, the insulation is in pieces 4 feet long.
 Both are the width of joist cavities.
 Batts can be obtained in thicker form than rolls, for up to an R-49 thermal value.

 Saves on cost of blower machine